 Why does such a minor word, the definite article, "the," need a whole article to explain?
 Because it is the most often untranslated, mistranslated, and added word in Jesus's words.
 When first studying Jesus's words, I overlooked how important these little words were in his meaning and made some of my most serious mistakes, but over time the importance of the article has grown and grown.
-One possible reason for all the problems with the definite article is that Latin doesn't have a definite article and the first English translation, the King James Version, was largely based on the Latin Vulgate (see this article).
+One possible reason for all the problems with the definite article is that Latin doesn't have a definite article and the first English translation, the King James Version, was largely based on a Greek translation, the Textus Receptus, taken from the Latin Vulgate (see this article).

-There are also important instances where Greek and English usage reverses the roles of the article.
+There are also important instances where Greek and English use the article differently.
 For example, with the word "God."
 We don't say "the God," but in Greek that is the way it almost always appears with the sense of "the Divine."
 The reverse problem occurs with "Lord."
 In Greek, the word "lord" often appears with ot the article, but the article is added.
 This is because "LORD" refers to a proper name, Yehova, in Hebrew.
+This is known as the Tetragrammaton, YHWH, יהוה in Hebrew, and it is NOT translated into Greek.
 For example, the phrase, "the Lord, your God" is better translated as "LORD, that God of yours."

 The Greek Article